UniMath/agda-unimath/src/real-numbers/apartness-real-numbers.lagda.md

 ## Idea

 Two real numbers are apart if one is strictly less than the other.
-This is the same thing as inequality if the law of excluded middle is present.

 ```agda
 module _